Justice & Advocacy

 Multicultural Awareness of Gifts, Inc. (MAGI) is a group of diocesan clergy dedicated to deepening diversity in their parishes.
 Since 1995, MAGI members have met to share best practices and leadership models with the hope of broadening and deepening the diversity of their parishes.

-If you are interested in participating in MAGI or strengthening your multicultural ministries, please contact Daryl Lobban, Missioner for Justice and Advocacy at 202-537-6560.
+If you are interested in participating in MAGI or strengthening your multicultural ministries, please contact the Rev. Dr. Robert Phillips, Canon for Leadership Development and Congregational Care.